esuarez-12/Leaf-Area-Analyzer/README.md

      ```

 4. **Check Input and Output Paths:**
-   - Open the `.py` file and make sure the **input** and **output** folder paths match your folder structure containing the images and the location for where the files will be saved.
+   - Open your console make sure the **input** and **output** folder paths match your folder structure containing the images and the location for where the files will be saved.

 5. **Run the Script:**
    - Follow the on-screen instructions to **set the scale** by clicking two points exactly 1 cm apart on the ruler image.